Oscar-winning actress Regina King’s son dies at 26: ‘Such a bright light’ - NewsBreak

 “Our family is devastated at the deepest level by the loss of Ian,” King said in a statement shared with outlets including Today and People .
 “He is such a bright light who cared so deeply about the happiness of others.
 Our family asks for respectful consideration during this private time.
 Thank you.”

-Both outlets reported Ian Alexander Jr. died by suicide.‘I’d Do Anything for Love (But I Won’t Do That)’: Meat Loaf’s misunderstood lyric, explained
+Both outlets reported Ian Alexander Jr. died by suicide.Utah researchers to conduct study of new birth control method for men

 News of Alexander Jr.’s death came two days after his 26th birthday.
 He was the only child of King and her ex-husband, record producer Ian Alexander Sr.